open-sce/study-migration-tool/README.md

 This application is built using Dash which is a Python framework created by Plotly that uses Flask, Plotly.js and React under the hood.
 If you are unfamiliar with this framework, please see the [Dash documentation.](https://dash.plotly.com/)

-To started contributing or report an issue, see our[Contribution Guidelines](/CONTRIBUTIONS.md).
+To start contributing or report an issue, see our [Contribution Guidelines](/CONTRIBUTIONS.md).

 ## Upcoming Features